mpboyer/TDParse/README.md

 $ ghci TDDemo.hs
 ```

+Fork from Dylan Bumford and Simon Charlow's work.

 Handles functors, applicatives, monads, adjoints, and commutative effects.
 Currently supports Reader for anaphora and context-sensitivity, various
 Writer's for not-at-issue content and dref introduction, List/Set for